prussyuval/Hetro/README.md

 ***Heterogeneous Cluster***

+Heterogeneous Cluster is an extensible multi-core server manager to consume varous tasks and mimic the human digestive system

 **Producer**

 Produce variety of tasks to be consumed by the Heterogeneous Cluster.

 ```
 usage: producer/main.py